 During the Reagan administration, anti-porn feminists pushed for the censorship of obscenity (convinced that “pornography is the propaganda of sexual terrorism” waged against women, and encouraging rape).
 Caught up in their own kind of moral panic, they joined forces with purity crusaders of the “New Right” and, thanks to the ‘special commission on pornography’, obscenity laws have choked the depiction of sexuality in our media and crippled progress in the industry ever since.

 Other feminists at the time recognized the danger in censorship to limit “women’s exploration of the erotic”.
 Ellen Willis, for example, said a woman’s enjoyment of pornography can be a defiance rather than an endorsement of her oppression, celebrating the expression of a “radical impulse” defined as the domain of men.
-She wisely worried about how the “good girl-bad girl” polarity imbued in the censorial mindset would impact many women’s access to and exploration of the erotic— and it does to this day.
+She wisely worried about how the “good girl-bad girl” mindset of censorship would impact many women’s access to and exploration of the erotic— and it does to this day.

 It stigmatizes sex workers and their patrons, forces women further down the gauntlet of slut-shaming, and reinforces the parameters of sexual shame in general, to name only a few.
 Women are only now beginning to revolutionize the world of pornography that’s so bent out of shape.
 Too bad we were hogtied by our very own for an additional three decades or so… We should keep mindful and realize the unfortunate reality that women’s liberation has had a double edge to it that is sometimes damaging to those it is actually intended to liberate.

 Both then and now, however, there’s a unifying issue: Women are fed up.